gabietaylor/CtrlFlowInRuby/README.md

 # Elsif
 #### The `elsif` statement can add any number of alternatives to an `if`/`else` statement for more than two options.

+# Unless
+#### Sometimes you want to use control flow to check if something is false, rather than if it's true.
+You could reverse your if/else, but Ruby allows an unless statement.